cs2812/AppleTV-Colne/README.md

 # Clone of AppleTV+

-AppleTV+ is a website for Movie and Web-series fans where they can watch Movie and Web-series as well as details of upcoming Movie and Web-series.
+AppleTV+ is a website for Movies and Web-series fans can watch Movie and Web-series as well as they can see details of upcoming Movie and Web-series.
 I build this construct week project in 5 days.

 # Deployment link